ChiriVulpes/scryfall-sdk/README.md

 A Node.js SDK for https://scryfall.com/docs/api-overview written in Typescript.

-As of [May 30th, 2018](./CHANGELOG.md), all features of https://scryfall.com/docs/api-methods are supported.
+As of [July 31st, 2018](./CHANGELOG.md), all features of https://scryfall.com/docs/api-methods are supported.
 If you see something in the Scryfall documentation that isn't supported, make an issue!

 See [support readme](./SUPPORT.md).